komalupatil/REST-APIs-with-Flask-and-Python/README.md

 ## About this repository

-### This respository contains the learnings frm the Udemy course "https://www.udemy.com/course/rest-api-flask-and-python/"
+**This respository contains the learnings from the Udemy course "https://www.udemy.com/course/rest-api-flask-and-python/"**